-Soy protein: Among vegan protein powders, soy will give you the highest quality protein and has the added benefit of isoflavones—compounds that appear to help regulate cholesterol and reduce the risk of heart disease, as well as offering some protection against breast and prostate cancer.
+Soy protein: Among vegan protein powders, soy will give you the highest quality protein and has the added benefit of isoflavones—compounds that appear to help regulate cholesterol, reduce the risk of heart disease, and offer some protection against breast and prostate cancer.
 I recommend limiting your soy intake to two or three servings per day.
-If you include a lot of other soy foods in your diet, you might not want to choose soy protein powder as well.
+If you include many other soy foods in your diet, you might not want to choose soy protein powder.

 Vegan options other than soy, such as hemp, rice, and pea protein powders, tend to be substantially more expensive and not as concentrated or efficiently absorbed by the body.
 But they still offer vegans a convenient way to enhance their protein intake.

 Whichever type of protein makes sense for you, look for a product with a minimum of bells and whistles.
 The goal of a protein powder is to add protein to your diet; you don’t need a powder that will also clean your house.
 You’ll pay a lot more for those fancy formulas with all the added vitamins, minerals, herbs, and extracts, but there’s no clear evidence that they add benefit.

 Excess Protein is Stored as Fat

 Finally, even though adding more protein to your diet may have some advantages, protein still contains calories, and excess calories will lead to weight gain.
 So, unless you’re trying to gain weight, you’ll need to subtract something else when you add protein.
 In this case, I think it makes the most sense to subtract some of the starches in your diet to make room for that extra protein.
 For example, you might want to add a scoop of protein powder to your smoothie but cut back on the cups of fruit you add or the side of toast you eat with it.